-Temple Plaque “Udumbara Flowers” (Udonge)
+“Udumbara Flowers” (Udonge) Temple Plaque

-Inscription by Yinyuan Longqui (Ingen Ryūki) Chinese
+Inscription by Yinyuan Longqi (Ingen Ryūki) Chinese

-Temple Plaque “Udumbara Flowers” (Udonge), Inscription by Yinyuan Longqui (Ingen Ryūki) (Chinese, 1592–1673), Carved wood; lacquer, mineral pigment, and gold, Japan
+“Udumbara Flowers” (Udonge) Temple Plaque, Inscription by Yinyuan Longqi (Ingen Ryūki) (Chinese, 1592–1673), Carved wood; lacquer, color, and gold, Japan

-Due to rights restrictions, this image cannot be enlarged, viewed at full screen, or downloaded.
+This image cannot be enlarged, viewed at full screen, or downloaded.

 Open Access